rsanchezmo/jaxer/docs/model.rst

 =====

 In this section, we delve into the model and its peculiarities.
-Firstly, an **encoder-based transformer** was chosen because the interest was in predicting the **next token rather than a sequence in an autoregressive** manner.
+Firstly, an :code:`encoder-based transformer` was chosen because the interest was in predicting the **next token rather than a sequence in an autoregressive** manner.
 If that were the case, an encoder-decoder approach would have been used, as the **encoder would provide context** and the **decoder would provide autoregressivity** to the model regarding the predictions.